Download

 Week 6 Gold Market Recap: High Volatility Repair After the Gold–Silver Sell Off, Range Re balancing Under the Weight of Deleveraging

-2026-02-13 10:46:50 | 浏览 154
+2026-02-13 10:46:50 | 浏览 400

 点赞 0

-From a market microstructure perspective, last week’s shock left a residual “liquidity discount”: intraday ranges and bid–ask spreads remain elevated.
-As risk appetite gradually stabilizes, institutional capital is prioritizing position discipline and leverage reduction.
-This leaves short term bounces with tactical elasticity but insufficient follow through, and the market is transitioning into a post deleveraging range rebalancing phase.
-Against this backdrop, each rebound has been more of a short dated repair than a sustained up move, underscoring a market still engaged in choppy digestion and structural adjustment.
+From a market microstructure perspective, the recent shock left a residual liquidity discount, meaning intraday ranges bid–ask spreads remain elevated.
+As risk appetite gradually stabilizes, institutional capital is prioritizing position discipline exposure reduction.
+This leaves short-term bounces with tactical elasticity but insufficient follow-through, forcing the market to transition into a post-deleveraging range rebalancing phase.
+Against this backdrop, each rebound has functioned more as a short-dated repair than a sustained upward move, underscoring a market still deeply engaged in choppy digestion structural adjustment.

-As one of the elite members of the Hong Kong Gold Exchange (HKGX) with AA operation status (Membership No. 084) and a core member of the Bullion Group, Upway Global was awarded the prestigious "Authorised Good Delivery Bars Minter" certification—the highest standard in refining and delivery of physical gold bars, confirming its capability to produce gold bars that meet international purity and quality standards.
-This recognition signifies Upway Global’s commitment to upholding industry-leading professionalism and integrity while reinforcing Hong Kong’s position as Asia’s global gold trading hub.
+As one of the elite members of the Hong Kong Gold Exchange (HKGX) with AA operation status (Membership No. 084) core member of the Bullion Group, Upway Global was awarded the prestigious "Authorised Good Delivery Bars Minter" certification—the highest standard in refining delivery of physical gold bars, confirming its capability to produce gold bars that meet international purity quality standards.
+This recognition signifies Upway Global’s commitment to upholding industry-leading professionalism integrity while reinforcing Hong Kong’s position as Asia’s global gold trading hub.

-Demonstrating robust market strength, Upway Global’s daily transaction volume recently surpassed USD 80 billion, setting a record and underscoring its role as a market leader.
-With over 2.1 million active traders and a cumulative order volume exceeding 700 million, Upway Global continues to foster a trading ecosystem characterised by transparency, security, and efficiency.
+Demonstrating robust market strength, Upway Global’s daily transaction volume recently surpassed USD 80 billion, setting a record underscoring its role as a market leader.
+With over 2.1 million active traders cumulative order volume exceeding 700 million, Upway Global continues to foster a trading ecosystem characterised by transparency, security, and efficiency.
 The company’s average monthly trading volume in 2025 exceeded USD 629 billion, making it the top performer on the HKGX platform.

 Risk Disclosure